space-sh/ssh/doc/tunnel_reverse.md

 We can open a reverse tunnel from a remote server back to the local computer.

-A reverse tunnel could be useful when we are behing a strict firewall and cannot listen for incoming connections directly because the firewall will not let them through.
+A reverse tunnel could be useful when we are behind a strict firewall and cannot listen for incoming connections directly because the firewall will not let them through.
 So we leverage a third party server to tunnel such a connection back to us over the secure SSH connection.

-A reverse tunnel makes the SSH daemon on the remote server open a listening socket on the provided bindaddress:bindport, and each accepted connection will be tunneled back to the local computer by SSH opening a client socket to localhost:localport so that data can be tunneled bwtween those end points.
+A reverse tunnel makes the SSH daemon on the remote server open a listening socket on the provided bindaddress:bindport, and each accepted connection will be tunnelled back to the local computer by SSH opening a client socket to localhost:localport so that data can be tunnelled between those end points.

 Set `-e SSHTUNNEL=bindaddress:bindport:localhost:localport`